amos-t-smith/PasswordService/README.md

 # Dependencies
 This was developed, tested and depends on django 1.11.
-Testing was performed using python 2.7.15 0n Fedora 27.
+Testing was performed using python 2.7.15 on Fedora 27.

 # How to Run
 To run, cd to the root of this project issue the command 'python manage.py runserver'.